 *Depending on the resource, assistance is available: at no cost or for a fee; through an app; via online chat; or by phone (including text).
 All provide online information and some include free materials available for download.

-Students with concerns related to substance use and dependence may seek confidential assistance (i.e., not subject to disciplinary action) from the Student Health Center:
+Students with concerns related to substance use and dependence may seek confidential assistance (i.e., not subject to disciplinary action) from Student Health Center medical providers and counseling and psychological services by calling:

 Employees with substance use and dependency concerns may seek care through their personal healthcare providers and/or seek assistance from LifeMatters,® Cal State LA's confidential employee assistance program at (800) 367-7474.
 Additional information is available by visiting www.mylifematters.com and entering GOEAGLES, the Cal State LA password to access LifeMatters.®